openhab/openhab-docs/configuration/items.md

 Number Livingroom_Temperature "Temperature [%.1f °C]" <temperature> (gTemperature, gLivingroom) ["TargetTemperature"] {knx="1/0/15+0/0/15"}
 ```

-The last example defines an Item with the following parts:
+The last example above defines an Item with the following fields:

 - Item [type](#type) `Number`
 - Item [name](#name) `Livingroom_Temperature`
 - Item [label](#label) "Temperature"
-- Item [state formatted](#state-presentation) in a way which will produce for example "21.5 °C" as its output
+- Item [state formatted](#state-presentation) to display temperature in Celsius to one-tenth of a degree -  for example, "21.5 °C"
 - Item [icon](#icons) with the name `temperature`
 - Item belongs to [groups](#groups) `gTemperature` and `gLivingroom` (definition not shown in the example)
-- Item is [tagged](#tags) as a thermostat with the ability to control a target temperature ("TargetTemperature")
+- Item is [tagged](#tags) as a thermostat with the ability to set a target temperature ("TargetTemperature")
-- Item is [bound to](#binding) the openHAB Binding `knx` with binding specific settings
+- Item is [bound to](#binding) the openHAB Binding `knx` with binding specific settings ("1/0/15+0/0/15")

-The remainder of this article describes the Item definition parts in more detail.
+The remainder of this article provides additional information regarding Item definition fields.

 {: #type}
 ### Type

-The Item type defines which kind of state can be stored in that Item and which commands it accepts.
+The Item type defines what kind of state can be stored in that Item and which commands the Item will accept.
-Item types are comparable with basic variable data types in programming languages.
+Item types are comparable to basic variable data types in programming languages.
-Each Item type has been optimized for certain components in your smart home.
+Each Item type has been optimized for a particular kind of component in your smart home.
 This optimization is reflected in the data and command types.

 Available Item types are: